dawnzachariah/Project6_Binary_Image_Classification/README.md

 Binary Image Classification

 **Problem Statement**
-To classify the images of apples and bananas using Convolutional Neural Network.
+To build a binary image classifier which can classify the images of apples and bananas using Convolutional Neural Network.

 **Description**
 - Data: Around 1000 images of apples and bananas for training and around 300 for testing.